rocky/python-decompile3/README.rst

 Uncompyle6 is awesome, but it has has a fundamental problem in the way it handles control flow.
-In the early days of Python when there was little optimization and code was generated in a very template-oriented way, figuring ot control flow-structures could be done by simply looking at code patterns.
+In the early days of Python when there was little optimization and code was generated in a very template-oriented way, figuring out control flow-structures could be done by simply looking at code patterns.

 Over the years more code optimization, specifically around handling jumps has made it harder to support detecting control flow strictly from code patterns.
-This was noticed as far back as Python 2.4 (2004) but since this is a difficult problem, so far it hasn't been tackled.
+This was noticed as far back as Python 2.4 (2004) but since this is a difficult problem, so far it hasn't been tackled in a satisfactory way.

 The initial attempt to fix to this problem was to add markers in the instruction stream, initially this was a `COME_FROM` instruction, and then use that in pattern detection.

 Over the years, I've extended that to be more specific, so `COME_FROM_LOOP` and `COME_FROM_WITH` were added.
-And I added checks at grammar reduce type to make try to make sure jumps match with supposed `COME_FROM` targets.
+And I added checks at grammar-reduce time to make try to make sure jumps match with supposed `COME_FROM` targets.

-However all of this is complicated, not robust, and not really tenable.
+However all of this is complicated, not robust, has greatly slowed down deparsing and is not really tenable.

-So in this project we'll address control flow directly via the python-control-flow_ project.
+So in this project we started rewriting and refactoring the grammar.

+However it is clear that even this isn't enough.
+Control flow needs to be addressed by using dominators and reverse-dominators which the python-control-flow_ project can give.

-I expect it will be a while before this is as good as *uncompyle6* for Python 3.7, but if decompilation is to have a future in Python, this work is necessary.
+This hasn't started yet.
+It is a lot of work.
+And currently there isn't any funding for this or the other decompiler.
+So it may take time and is on the back burner.
+And if it were worked on, I expect it will be a while before an approach using control flow is as good as this is for Python 3.7.
+But if decompilation is to have a future and work in Python 3.9, I think this work is necessary.

 Requirements